Park Soo-young (entertainer)

-In May 2018, she graduated from After School following the expiration of her contract, but remains a member of Orange Caramel.
-In July 2018, she was announced to have changed her promotion name to Park Soo-ah.
+In May 2018, Park graduated from After School following the expiration of her contract, but remains a member of Orange Caramel.
+Following her departure, she shifted her work to acting and changed her stage name to Park Soo-ah (박수아).
+In November 2020, she changed her professional name, for a second time, to Park Soo-young, her birth name.

 Early life and education

-Lizzy was born on July 31, 1992, in Busan, South Korea.
+Park was born on July 31, 1992, in Busan, South Korea.
 She attended Kyung Hee University, majoring in Post Modern Music.

 Career

 2009–2010: Career beginnings

-Lizzy served as Son Dam-bi's backup dancer in 2009.
+Park served as Son Dam-bi's backup dancer in 2009.
 She was first hinted to be joining After School when she joined the members on stage to perform a cover of Fin.K.L.'s "To My Boyfriend" at their first fan meeting event in 2010, while donning a mask to keep her identity a secret.
-Lizzy made her official debut as a member of After School when they released their third single "Bang!" on March 25, 2010.
+Park made her official debut as a member of After School under the stage name "Lizzy" when they released their third single "Bang!" on March 25, 2010.
 She was the youngest member of the group until E-Young joined the group in December 2010.
 In June 2010, Lizzy and her fellow After School members Raina and Nana formed a sub-unit named Orange Caramel and released their first mini-album featuring the lead single "Magic Girl".

 2011–2017: Television roles and solo debut

-In 2011, Lizzy was briefly a cast member of the SBS variety show, Running Man.
+In 2011, Park was briefly a cast member of the SBS variety show, Running Man.
 That same year, she made her acting debut as a supporting character on MBC's sitcom, All My Love.
-Her role in Running Man was often edited out, and she eventually left to focus on All My Love.
-In November 2012, Lizzy was cast in MBC's weekend drama Rascal Sons, where she had a more significant role.
+Her appearances in Running Man were often edited out, and she eventually left to focus on All My Love.
+In November 2012, Park was cast in MBC's weekend drama Rascal Sons, where she had a more significant role.

-In December 2012, Lizzy and indie rapper Andup released a collaborative single, "Cosmetic", for their single album Cupcake Project.
-In the same month, Lizzy joined Sistar's Bora, 4Minute's Gayoon, Secret's Sunhwa and Kara's Jiyoung to form the project girl group Mystic White for the 2012 SBS Gayo Daejun.
+In December 2012, Park and indie rapper Andup released a collaborative single, "Cosmetic", for their single album Cupcake Project.
+In the same month, Park joined Sistar's Bora, 4Minute's Gayoon, Secret's Sunhwa and Kara's Jiyoung to form the project girl group Mystic White for the 2012 SBS Gayo Daejun.
 They performed their single "Mermaid Princess" on the show, and the song's profits were donated to people in need.

-In July 2013, Lizzy made a cameo appearance in a Japanese horror drama Evil Spirit Ward, playing the role of a Korean foreign student named Tehi.
+In July 2013, Park made a cameo appearance in the Japanese horror drama Evil Spirit Ward, playing the role of a Korean foreign student named Tehi.
 In 2014, she played a hair stylist named Hyeni in the film Momo Salon.
 The film consisted of six ten-minute episodes, and was released on Naver TV Cast on September 2.